Airini Donnelly

-Airini Karauria Tamiwhakakiteaoterangi Donnelly or Airini Tonore (c.1855 - 7 June 1909) was a New Zealand tribal leader, lawyer, and landowner of Māori descent, she identified with the Ngāti Kahungunu iwi.
+Airini Karauria Tamiwhakakiteaoterangi Donnelly or Airini Tonore (c.
+1855 - 7 June 1909) was a New Zealand tribal leader, lawyer, and landowner of Māori descent; she identified with the Ngāti Kahungunu iwi.
 She served as an advocate in the Native Land Court in Rangitikei and was involved in numerous land deals that made her powerful.

-She was born in Puketapu, Hawke's Bay, New Zealand where her mother was Haromi Te Ata and her father was Ngati Kahungunu chief Karauria or Karauria Pupu, She was the great-niece of Tareha Te Moananui.
-Following her marriage to an Irish immigrant George Prior Donnelly in 1877, she became relatively wealthy, and fell out with some of her Maori relations when she became involved in a dispute over land ownership in a case known as Broughton v.
-Donnelly.
+She was born in Puketapu, Hawke's Bay, New Zealand where her mother was Haromi Te Ata and her father was Ngati Kahungunu chief Karauria or Karauria Pupu, she was the eldest of five children.
+She was the great-niece of Tareha Te Moananui.
+Her father died in battle at Gate Pā on 29 April 1864, after which she was sent to live with an uncle of her mother, Rēnata Kawepō, who sought to educate her in Māori lore and in the English language.